Approved BHSFG Commission Initiatives

 Community-Based Court-Ordered Evaluation and Stabilization Near-Term Initiative Documents

-A total of $7.5 million in state funds is now available to incentivize community-based COEs and stabilization and restoration services to address a longstanding backlog in evaluations at the Montana State Hospital Forensic Mental Health Facility (FMHF, also known as Galen).
-These community-based COEs can occur in jails, the provider’s office, in private hospitals, other community-settings, or via telehealth.
+A total of 7.5 million in state funds is available to incentivize community-based court-ordered evaluations (COEs) and stabilization services.
+The goal is to reduce the backlog of evaluations at the Montana State Hospital Forensic Mental Health Facility (also known as Galen).
+These services can be provided in various community settings, including jails, private offices, hospitals, or via telehealth.

 Date Approved by Commission 10/13/23